What I do

 processes that fall apart when someone is unavailable

-repeated questions that no one has time to document
+repeated questions that no one has time to document (or answer again)

 systems that feel fragile as teams grow